Custom Text Field Validation With Regular Expression (Advanced)

 ^(?:4[0-9]{12}(?:[0-9]{3})?|5[1-5][0-9]{14}|3[0-9]{13}|6(?:011|5[0-9][0-9])[0-9]{12})$ Validates common credit card numbers

-To see other common Regex patterns or learn how to create one, navigate to [I've put together some beginner-friendly guides, but I'm not sure which one applies to us most.
-Ideally, we have one):
+To see other common Regex patterns or learn how to create one, navigate to:

 - https://rubular.com/